 9. Track your progress.

-The number of calls you make, offers you make, homes you buy, etc. This intentionality will lead to success, compared with just doing it willy-nilly randomly or reactively.
+Keep tabs on the number of calls you make, offers you make, homes you buy, etc. This intentionality will lead to success, compared with just doing it willy-nilly, randomly, or reactively.

 10. Take others with you toward success.